CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

     <a href="http://www.example.com" data-script="profile.fields.newsletter = 'no';">Click here to unsubscribe</a>

-The above example is a very simple one.
-The data-script is executed when the link is clicked and sets the profile field "newsletter" to "no".
+While the example above is very simple you can write a lot more complicated data-scripts.
+This data-script is executed when the link is clicked and sets the profile field "newsletter" to "no".
 Now the user will be in the system, but not receive any newsletters.

 Before an email is delivered, the data-script is removed from the original code.
 Your receivers therefore do not get to see the script when they open the source code of